 The singularisation achieved by the awarding of the prize was surprising, if we understand the prizes as exemplary acknowledgements that a society grants to highlight a specific work or trajectory as a reference.
 In a time of doubts, in which now more than ever and in view of the consequences of the crisis, the positions on what architecture should be and what its role is in our society are closer to its social function than to its iconic representation, the surprise at the dubious exemplarity of the prize was evident in the doubts of the jury when it expressed itself in making its decision public.

-"Like all prizes, this one has a problem and that is that when someone wins, they deserve it and an act of justice is committed, but also one of great injustice to others," said the president of the Spanish Film Academy, Enrique González Macho.
-For her part, Benedetta Tagliabue commented "There are many colleagues to defend", referring to the architects who opt for the award.
-He acknowledged, however, that the jury tends to "vary" the discipline awarded and since in 2012 was awarded to architect Rafael Moneo and "there are many arts", among his preferences were candidates dedicated to music, film and theater.
+"Like all prizes, this one has a problem, and that is that when someone wins, they deserve it and an act of justice is committed, but also one of great injustice to others," said the president of the Spanish Film Academy, Enrique González Macho.
+For her part, Benedetta Tagliabue commented, "There are many colleagues to defend", referring to the architects who opt for the award.
+He acknowledged, however, that the jury tends to "vary" the discipline awarded and since in 2012 it was awarded to architect Rafael Moneo and "there are many arts", among his preferences were candidates dedicated to music, film and theater.
 Elena Ochoa, the wife of architect Norman Foster, who won the award at the time, was also more inclined towards the visual arts.

 The subsequent statements made by two of the previous winners, Norman Foster and Rafael Moneo, were sharper and more committed, making a clear, explicit and undoubted recognition of the Canadian architect.